neil-lindquist/neil-lindquist.github.io/cv.md

 Working towards a BA in Math and Computer Science - Saint John's University - Expected Graduate May 2019

-* Thesis: Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers
+* Thesis (in progress): Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers

 # Honors and Awards